JilluRahmanJibon/resale-furnitures/README.md

 # BengalFurniture

-# Welcome to Our FOOD&MASTY Portfolio
+# Welcome to Our BengalFurniture eCommerce Website

-## BengalFurniture Live WebSite Link: https://food-review-a613a.web.app
+## BengalFurniture Live WebSite Link: https://regal-furniture-ab3ef.web.app

 BengalFurniture is a cloud-enabled, mobile-ready
 In this website ReactJS-powered Tailwind Css are used.